croppers/mlh-hack-days-organizer-guide/partner-details/mongodb.md

 ### Judging Info

-The most important thing is to validate they're actually using the Gemini API in their app.\
+The most important thing is to validate they're actually using the MongoDB Atlas service in their app.\